 Not every muffin I’ve ever made tasted like it was fresh out of a bakery.
 In fact, in the past, there have been quite a few mornings of “Um, these muffins don’t taste good so let’s just feed them to the birds and have granola for breakfast.”
 But there have been times when I felt like I was on the top of the world because I created a genuinely delicious, soft, delicate-crumbed muffin that was easy to make.
 This is one of those times.

 These muffins are an adaptation of the gluten-free chocolate chip muffins I shared about 2 weeks ago.
 The batter is simple, and since I used a 1-to-1 gluten free flour blend for the chocolate chip muffins, the amount of unbleached all-purpose flour I used in the recipe wasn’t any different from the original recipe.

 All I had to do was prepare the batter, fold in the dried blueberries and cranberries, and bake.
 It’s so easy that I’m starting to wonder why I don’t make muffins more often.

 These blueberry cranberry muffins are AMAZING.
 And the batter is such a perfect base for whatever add-ins you have in mind.
 Dried mangoes?
 Yes.
 Chocolate chips?
 Absolutely.
 Raisins?
 You betcha!
-You can even make a plain muffin if that tickles your fancy.
+You can even just use this recipe to make plain muffins.

 Here’s the recipe: